cnr-dxn/TaskBuff/README.md

 /code holds all the code for the web app, front and backend.

 /databaseBackend holds some scripts to put dummy data into a database.

-/milestone_submissions holds all of our docoments for our project milesones.

-/team_meeting_logs holds records of our meetings as a group for this project.